rphair/frankenwallet/docs/index.md

 - particular installation procedures & parameters to ensure an **encrypted OS partition** (and, where possible, an encrypted boot partition);
 - a model for **secure workflow**: to allow common tasks to be done repeatedly in the Frankenwallet, while allowing the data & procedures for these tasks to be recorded, stored, and backed up on the host machine;
-- OS and application **security tuning**: in case some applications or software upgrades require periodic or specialised Internet access (not a general requirement).
+- OS and application **security tuning**: in case the chosen security configuration permits restricted Internet access (for blockchain synchronisation, dApp access, and/or software upgrades).

 ### Disclaimer